asheesh12/Home-Automation/README.md

 For development we require Node.js, MongoDB, Redis and any stable MQTT Broker.

-MongoDB provides flexibility in terms of data manupilation and scales well.
+MongoDB provides flexibility in terms of data manupilation and scales well

-Redis is an in-memory datastructure store which can be used as database, cache and message broker.
-Redis Pub/Sub is lightweigth and highly scalable.
-Works well for real time communication as it only supports transient messages.
+Redis is an in-memory datastructure store which can be used as database, cache and message broker Redis Pub/Sub is lightweigth and highly scalable.
+Works well for real time communication as it only supports transient messages

-MQTT or the Message Queue Telemetry Transport is a lightweight protocol which is very popular in the IoT industry.
+MQTT or the Message Queue Telemetry Transport is a lightweight protocol which is very popular in the IoT industry

+---

+## Architecture

+### Components
+    1. Frontend Server
+    2. Backend Server (Node.JS)
+    3. Smart (IoT) Devices

+The IoT devices communicate with the Node.JS server (for sending live data feed and receiving instructions) using MQTT protocol

+Client and Server Communicate using (1) TCP/UDP (CRUD APIs),  (2) WebSockets (client instructs server to subscribe/unsubscribe in order to start/stop receiving live feed) and (3) Redis Pub/Sub (server transmits all the live feed to the client)

 ---